+Unlike people with primary hyperhidrosis, those who have secondary hyperhidrosis may sweat heavily at night.
+And once the root cause is eliminated, the sweating should stop.
 The problem is that it may not be an option to get rid of what’s causing you to sweat (for example, if your excessive sweating is brought on by medication that you can’t do without).

 Below, we cover other potential reasons why you’re excessively sweating, but if you’re ready for a solution to your problem, click here.

-Sometimes sweating can make you feel anxious, which in turn may make you sweat more (or make you more aware of how much you’re sweating).
+Sometimes, sweating can make you feel anxious which in turn may make you sweat more (or make you more aware of how much you’re sweating).

 To make matters even more complex, sometimes doctors will prescribe anxiety medication when you present with excessive sweating as a symptom.
 But anxiety medication is also one of the most common causes of secondary generalized hyperhidrosis.

-So while you may have solved one form of excessive sweating, you may have to start dealing with the same problem under a slightly different name.
+So, while you may have solved one form of excessive sweating, you may have to start dealing with the same problem under a slightly different name.

 Unfortunately, there’s no proven way to treat the sweating brought on by menopause.
 But there are ways to manage it.
 You can wear lighter clothing (so when your body warms up due to a hot flash it’s less of an issue) — or if your hot flashes mostly result in night sweats, then you can buy cooling sheets and a pillow.